shellderr/cosouls/readme.md

 ---

 Color and alpha uniform values can be set for the **Waves.js** shader in `prog.uniforms`.
-In **Waves2.js** there are two color values for diffuse ans specular color, `amp` which is spatial scale, `tscale` or time, alpha ,and a lighting vector with the uniform name `vmouse`.
+In **Waves2.js** there are two color values for diffuse and specular color, `amp` which is spatial scale, `tscale` or time, alpha ,and a lighting vector with the uniform name `vmouse`.

 ### Running and testing